ethisscam/Temple-Of-Kleros/README.md

 - [WhitePaper](https://kleros.io/static/whitepaper_en-8bd3a0480b45c39899787e17049ded26.pdf)
 ## Application
 - [Token Curate Register(TCR)](https://curate.kleros.io/tcr/0xba0304273a54dfec1fc7f4bccbf4b15519aecf15):
-An application for users submitting their curate list.It can be any kind of list as long as it obeys the listing rules.For now,there is list such as Omen Verified Market,Kleros    Storytelling,tcl.fund etc.
+An application for users submitting their curate list.
+It can be any kind of list as long as it obeys the listing rules.
+For now,there are lists such as Omen Verified Market, Kleros Storytelling, tcl.fund etc.
   - [source code configuration](https://github.com/kleros/gtcr/blob/master/netlify.toml)

 - [T<sup>2</sup>CR](https://tokens.kleros.io/tokens):
-A very popular application where users can submit tokens information as they like.Now the list has been adopted by Uniswap.
+A very popular application where users can submit tokens information as they like.
+Now the list has been adopted by Uniswap.

 - [linguo test version](https://linguo-beta.netlify.app/home):
-This hasn't been to mainnet because the high gas fee but I think it will be a killer dapp!a dapp for freelancer to translate!
+This hasn't been to mainnet because the high gas fee but I think it will be a killer dapp! a dapp for freelancer to translate!
 Are you curious the source of linguo? check [here](https://simpsons.fandom.com/wiki/Linguo)!
 ## Token